 Now that you have all your parts, cooked farro, roasted butternut squash, and roasted beets, it's a cinch to put the final dish together.

-All you will need more is ⅓ cup chicken broth or use reserved cooking broth, to this dish vegetarian, a bit of butter or extra virgin olive oil, salt, pepper, some chopped parsley, and about ¼ cup of toasted walnuts or pecans, optional, but tasty.
+All you will need more is ⅓ cup of chicken broth or some reserved cooking broth, to keep this dish vegetarian, a bit of butter or extra virgin olive oil, salt, pepper, some chopped parsley, and about ¼ cup of toasted walnuts or pecans, optional, but tasty.

-Put the farro in a saucepan, add the broth and butter, cook for about 2 - 3 minutes or until hot, then gently stir in the squash and beets, cook 2 - 3 minutes or until they are hot and most of the chicken stock has been absorbed.
-Add the nuts, if using, and the parsley, stir them in and done.
+Put the farro in a saucepan, add the broth and butter, and cook for about 2 - 3 minutes or until hot, then gently stir in the squash and beets, cook for 2 - 3 minutes or until they are hot and most of the chicken stock has been absorbed.
+Add the nuts, if using, and the parsley, stir them in, and done.
 Ready to eat.

 FAQ